 Refer to the Helm chart options for details on installing Rancher on a Kubernetes cluster with other configurations, including:

-In the Rancher installation instructions, we recommend using RKE (Rancher Kubernetes Engine) to set up a Kubernetes cluster before installing Rancher on the cluster.
-RKE has many configuration options for customizing the Kubernetes cluster to suit your specific environment.
-Please see the RKE Documentation for the full list of options and capabilities.
+In the Rancher installation instructions, we recommend using K3s or RKE to set up a Kubernetes cluster before installing Rancher on the cluster.
+Both K3s and RKE have many configuration options for customizing the Kubernetes cluster to suit your specific environment.
+For the full list of their capabilities, refer to their documentation:

-Refer to the Docker installation docs for details other configurations including:
+Refer to the docs about options for Docker installs for details about other configurations including: